Saving Missing Children

 Profile: As senior public affairs manager in Brussels, Lodewijk supports the positioning and advocacy of AMBER Alert Europe towards the European Union.
 He has over 20 years’ experience in European Public Affairs.

-Training Coordinator Police Expert Network on Missing Persons
+European Training Coordinator – Police Expert Network on Missing Persons/AMBER Alert Europe

 Profile: Charlie is a renowned UK specialist in the field of missing children.
 He provides specialist support and training in the area of missing children.
 Working at the UK Police force for over 30 years, he has helped to shape policy and strategy in this area.
 Charlie has worked for the Child Exploitation and Online Protection Centre (CEOP), the UK National Crime Agency (NCA), and the UK Police Forces.